-EDU 526 Content and Methods for Teaching Science w/Field Experience sciences.
+EDU 526 Content and Methods for Teaching Science w/Field Experience

+This course focuses on the methods, materials and approaches for teaching science, including developmentally appropriate introductions to the physical, earth and life sciences.
 Emphasis is given to exemplary processes and projects.
 This course is designed to prepare outstanding teachers who will perform effectively with elementary students in the current professional climate of diversity and restructuring.
 The diversified curriculum is based on current research in teaching elementary science that responds to national and state competencies and standards and satisfies states' certification or licensure requirements.